OpenGIS/.github/profile/README.md

 ## Current Projects

+- [ogis.app](https://www.ogis.app/) &ndash;  The free, Open-Source app for creating and editing meaningful Maps in the browser.
 - [Waymark](https://github.com/OpenGIS/Waymark) &ndash; A GIS plugin for WordPress that doesn't require a GIS degree!
 Add rich, _meaningful_ maps to your website with ease.
 - [Waymark JS](https://github.com/OpenGIS/Waymark-JS) &ndash; A JavaScript library for creating, editing and sharing geographical information.
 - [Inreach Mapshare](https://github.com/OpenGIS/Inreach-Mapshare) &ndash; A WordPress plugin for Garmin Inreach owners to share their current location on their website.